TKim18/Karma/README.md

 ## Design fixes ##
 * Move current user variables to become load variables at the beginning instead of inside functions because they don't change

+## Priority List for Dev ##
+* User images
+* Push notifications
+* Transaction history on Karma button
+* Slide for action on billboard (accept or delete)
+* Press for more information on billboard
+* Newest to oldest (maybe)
+* Cancel accept
+* Better icons for tab bar controller
+* Email invite users on top right of members list
+* Calculator go back one instead of clear